 The signal intensity of the nidus is variable on all sequences as is the degree of contrast enhancement 2.

 In patients without a history of lower limb overuse, the identification of the half-moon sign is highly specific and sensitive for the detection of femoral neck osteoid osteoma 11.
 In these cases, detection of half-moon sign on fluid-sensitive MRI sequences should prompt for further CT examination for the detection of a nidus.
 In cases of overuse (e.g. marathon runners, armed forces members), half-moon sign may indicate a stress reaction/fracture 12.

 Bone scintigraphy will show typical focal uptake and at times will show a double density sign (also known as the less catchy hotter spot within hot area sign) which if present is highly specific and helpful in distinguishing it from osteomyelitis.
 The central focus shows intense uptake within a surrounding lower, but nonetheless increased, uptake rim.

 Treatment and prognosis

 The lesion is benign and treatment has traditionally been with surgical resection.
 Historically, this has been, on occasion, difficult because of the inherent inability to locate the nidus during surgery 3.
-Surgery has been largely replaced by image-guided procedures such as percutaneous radiofrequency ablation, cryoablation, core drill excision, high-intensity focused ultrasound or laser photocoagulation 10.
+Surgery has been largely replaced by image-guided procedures such as percutaneous radiofrequency ablation, cryoablation, core drill excision, high-intensity focussed ultrasound or laser photocoagulation 10.

 There is growing evidence, that osteoid osteoma naturally resolves spontaneously with time and can be treated conservatively with NSAIDs in certain groups of patients 6.
-The average time to resolution is 33 months ref.
+The average time to resolution is 33 months 13.
 Prognosis is considered excellent with recurrences being uncommon 10.

 General imaging differential considerations include: